ABOUT OAKDALE ELECTRIC COOPERATIVE

 About Oakdale Electric Cooperative

 Oakdale Electric Cooperative provides reliable and affordable electricity, and related energy services to residential, business and farm members in most of Monroe and Juneau Counties, plus portions of Jackson, Sauk, and Wood Counties.
 As a Touchstone Energy Partner, Oakdale Electric Cooperative prides itself in the personal service it offers to about 14,450 members.
-Please use our website to find valuable information regarding our services and learn how to be a member at Oakdale Electric Cooperative.
+View more of our website to find valuable information regarding our services and learn how to be a member at Oakdale Electric Cooperative.

 Oakdale Electric Cooperative Facts